callstack/react-native-testing-library/website/docs/Queries.md

 ### getBy

-`getBy*` queries return the first matching node for a query, and throw an error if no elements match or if more than one match is found (use `getAllBy` instead).
+`getBy*` queries return the first matching node for a query, and throw an error if no elements match or if more than one match is found.
+If you need to find more than one element, then use `getAllBy`.

 ### getAllBy